PyRepair/maniple/training-data/summarize-experiment-v2/keras/3/prompt.md

 Here is a summary of the test cases and error messages:

-In the given error message, the failure occurs at line 166 of the 'keras/models.py' file.
-The error message in the failing test indicates that it could not compute an output with the specific tensor: "Tensor("swap_layer_1/Identity:0", shape=(?, 4), dtype=float32)".
+The error message is indicating that an `AssertionError` occurred in the file `keras/models.py` at line 166.
+The specific error message is "Could not compute output Tensor("swap_layer_1/Identity:0", shape=(?, 4), dtype=float32)".

+The error occurred during the execution of the function `_clone_functional_model` in the file `keras/models.py` at line 166.
+The error is due to the assertion that the output tensor is not present in the `tensor_map`.

 Simplified error message:
 ```